periph/gohci/FAQ.md

 ## Won't the auto-updater break my CI when you push broken code?

 Maybe.
-I'll try to keep `gohci` always in a working condition but it can fail from time to time.
+I'll try to keep `gohci-worker` always in a working condition but it can fail from time to time.
 So feel free to fork the `gohci` repository and run from your copy.
 Don't forget to update `gohci_update.timer` to pull from your repository instead.

 ## What's the maximum testing rate per hour?